jaszheng/uncertainty/README.md

 to impact Gross Domestic Product (GDP) growth.
 However, the majority of these studies have focused on the United States.
 Bloom (2014), Castelnuovo and Pellegrino (2017) and Bloom (2017) provide a summary of the empirical literature.

+The following summarises the different streams of research that have looked at the impact of uncertainty on the economy.